 Your Student ID is a 7-digit number located on your admissions letter.
 Please become familiar with this number as you will need it moving forward.
 If you need help, please contact the Admissions Office at (505) 424-2325 or at [email protected].

 To help us prepare for your arrival, please confirm your acceptance with the Acceptance Confirmation Form.
-Admitted students must commit by July 30, 2021 for Fall term.
+Admitted students must commit by December 30, 2021 for Spring term, and March 1, 2022 for Fall term.

 Admitted Student Webinar